+Interested in staying at a bed and breakfast in Pittsburgh?
+Our bed and breakfast’s historical roots run deep at Morning Glory Inn.
 Birmingham and East Birmingham (now called the "South Side") was surveyed and established by the English.
 The first industry was glass.
 By 1850 almost 60 small glass shops produced more than half the country's glass.
 Most of the glass for the settling of the West was shipped via the Ohio River from Birmingham, Pennsylvania.
 Pittsburgh, then the area around Fort Pitt (now known as the "Golden Triangle") annexed Birmingham in 1872.

 New glass production technology wrecked Birmingham's glass era in 1875.
 Iron foundries now started to grow and during the last several decades of the 1800's Pittsburgh benefited from the immigration of every nationality in Europe.
 Birmingham and by now East Birmingham had representation of every one of those nationalities with a predominant number of Eastern Europeans.

 Each nationality built their own school and church.
 Steel boomed and the evolving "South Side" became a densely populated eclectic, dynamic neighborhood.

 The decline of steel in the 1960s and 70s demanded that Pittsburgh affect as dramatic an economic turnaround as any city has ever experienced.
 Pittsburgh successfully diversified and changed into the high tech era and is now as stunningly beautiful as any city in the world.